+re-Submission Checklist

 Legal Dependants Application forms fully completed and executed by both the applicant and sponsor.
-Application forms fully completed and executed by both the applicant and sponsor.
-Aconfirmation letter to be signed by the sponsor confirming that he/she will be responsible for neeting the applicant's financial needs in Hong Kong.
-Aletter from the sponsor's employer/company in Hong Kong and/or a copy of the Employment contract showing the sponsor's financial package.
-Copy of current residential tenancy agreement in Hong Kong where the family will live (or proof or ownership).
-Copy of the both the sponsor's and applicants' bank statements for the past three months and/or other supporting documents as proof of financial stability of the family. amily photos evidencing the sponsor and the applicant(s)' relationship. meeting the applicant's financial needs in Hong Kong.
+A confirmation letter to be signed by the sponsor confirming that he/she will be responsible for meeting the applicant's financial needs in Hong Kong.
 A letter from the sponsor's employer/company in Hong Kong and/or a copy of the Employment Contract showing the sponsor's financial package.
 Copy of current residential tenancy agreement in Hong Kong where the family will live (or proof of ownership).
-Copy of the both the sponsor's and applicants' bank statements for the past three months and/or or other supporting documents as proof of financial stability of the family.
-Family photos evidencing the sponsor and the applicant(s)' relationship.
-Contract showing the sponsor's financial package.
-Copy of current residential tenancy agreement in Hong Kong where the family will live (or proof of ownership).
 Copy of the both the sponsor's and applicants' bank statements for the past three months and/ or other supporting documents as proof of financial stability of the family.
-Family photos evidencing the sponsor and the applicant(s)' relationship. or other supporting documents as proof of financial stability of the family.
 Family photos evidencing the sponsor and the applicant(s)' relationship.

 Copies of birth (where applicable for dependant children) and marriage certificates Copy passports details page of both the sponsor and the applicant(s).
 Copy of the sponsor's Hong Kong Identity Card, if any.
-Documents indicating the sponsor and the applicant(s) were living together overseas prior to their arrival in Hong Kong , (eg phone bills, bank statements/other utility bills, letters addressed to the same address to both of the sponsor and the applicant separately) - if applicable.
-Notes Image: Second
+Documents indicating the sponsor and the applicant(s) were living together overseas prior to their arrival in Hong Kong, (eg phone bills, bank statements/other utility bills, letters addressed to the same address to both of the sponsor and the applicant separately) - if applicable.

+Notes Wight Handbrook

+www.hongkongvisahandbook.com